mfukushim/map-traveler-mcp/README.md

 #### Notes on the latest updates

+- Added MT_GEMINI_API_KEY to env.
+Images will be generated using the Gemini 2.0 Flash Experimental API key.
+We plan to unify the env environment variables to standard uppercase snake case in the near future while maintaining compatibility.
-Added image_width to env.
+- Added image_width to env.
 The default is 512.
 Setting it smaller may reduce the cost of LLM API.